Published On: Jun 02 2011 11:02:51 AM CDTUpdated On: Mar 24 2015 01:00:00 AM CDT

 No matter what anybody tells you, we did NOT watch "Dr. Quinn, Medicine Woman."
 OK, maybe we did, but with Jane Seymour, who can blame us?

-We wondered where one of our favorite redheads from the 1990s went, and then we found Gabrielle Anwar, of "Scent of a Woman" fame, starring in the USA Network drama "Burn Notice."
+We had once wondered what had happened to one of our favorite redheads from the 1990s, but that was before we found Gabrielle Anwar, of "Scent of a Woman" fame, making a comeback on the USA Network drama "Burn Notice," which wrapped up in 2013.

 Gemma Arterton first caught audiences' attention playing Bond girl Strawberry Fields in "Quantum of Solace."
 Since then, she's gone on to appear in films such as "Clash of the Titans," "Prince of Persia: The Sands of Time" and "Hansel and Gretel: Witch Hunters."